evereverland/2019/journal/2022-04-07-legacy-project.md

 ***

-below are some of my thoughts.
-More later
+Below are some of my first reflections.
+More later.

 ## Possible Connections

-Is there a connection between the above text and one of these projects:
+Is there a connection between the above text and one of the following projects?

 * https://legacyproject.org/ ?
 * https://legacyproject.human.cornell.edu/
 * http://www.ucsflegacyproject.com/about

-Or many more
+Or many more?

 * https://www.google.com/search?q=legacy+project